John S. Molnar

 Larry joined the funeral home after graduating from high school.
 He soon enrolled in to the Mortuary Science Program at Wayne State University.
 After receiving his degree in the fall of 1997, he became involved in the daily operations of the John Molnar Funeral Home.
 Larry is member of the Brownstown Downtown Development Authority, Knights of Columbus – Trenton Chapter, the Downriver and Detroit Business Association, and a past member of the Woodhaven - Brownstown Kiwanis Club.
 He is an active member and usher at Our Lady of the Woods Catholic Church.
 In his spare time, he enjoys spending time with his wife Angela and four young daughters.

 Pete Joined the firm in January of 1990 and now serves as the General Manger.
 He was born and raised in Southgate and just recently became a resident of Riverview.
 Upon graduation from Southgate High School in 1977, Pete went on to Wayne State University where he graduated with a degree in Mortuary Science in 1981.
 Pete then married his wife Cindy Smatana, and had two daughters Amanda and Katie.
+He is now the proud grandfather of two grandsons as well.
 Pete is a member of St. Pius X Catholic church where he has served as a Lector, Eucharistic minister and a member of the Administration Commission.
 Civically, he has served the City of Southgate as a Commissioner of the Parks and Recreation Commission, The Planning Commission, and is currently a member of the TIFA Board.
 Pete is also a member of the Southgate Kiwanis club and has served as its secretary for over 20 years.

 Christopher and his wife Melanie live in Southgate.
 Born and raised in Wyandotte, he is the son of Thomas and Pansy (Thon) Stieler.
 Chris is the great great grandson of John F. W. Thon, founder of the Thon Funeral Home in 1857.
 He is a 1973 graduate of Wyandotte Roosevelt High School.
 He has 2 children, Melissa and Kevin, and 6 grandchildren.
 Chris joined the Nixon and Thon Funeral Homes in December of 1972, at the age of 18.
 He went on to attend Wayne State University and graduated from the Department of Mortuary Science in 1980.
 Chris serves on the District 1 Board of the Michigan Funeral Directors Association for the past 20 years.
 He is also a member of the Trenton / Wyandotte Masonic Lodge and Christ the King Lutheran Church in Southgate.